 New employees receive induction training on arrival and in the vast majority of cases are able to participate in a career grade development scheme that seeks to promote personal and professional development.
-Surveyors, who are members of the RICS, are subject to additional compulsory continuing professional development training that is monitored by the RICS.
+Surveyors, who are members of the Royal Institution of Chartered Surveyors (RICS), are subject to additional compulsory continuing professional development training that is monitored by the RICS.